-- Some rooms (such as many sealing rooms in LDS temples) have two parallel mirrors facing each other, so that when people look in the mirrors they see images of themselves "forever".
+• Some rooms (such as many sealing rooms in LDS temples) have two parallel mirrors facing each other, so that when people look in the mirrors they see images of themselves "forever".
 Estimate sizes and positions of the mirrors in a typical configuration.
-Based on the angle that you need to use in order to look past the side of your head, about how many images, at most, will you actually be able to see? - The speed of sound in air is 343 m/s.
+Based on the angle that you need to use in order to look past the side of your head, about how many images, at most, will you actually be able to see?

+• The speed of sound in air is 343 m/s.
 In water it is 1480 m/s.
 If a directed sound wave in air strikes the surface of a lake at an angle of 23° from the normal, at what angle from the normal will the transmitted sound wave travel in the water?
 (You would likely need an array of speakers, properly phased relative to each other, to produce such a sound wave.
 As we have discussed, sound waves typically travel outwards in all three dimensions rather than going in a specific direction like a laser beam.)

-- 26-1.
+26-1.
 You are a fish in deep, dark water with index 1.33.
-As you look up from - [01] \\\\\ m below the smooth surface, you see a bright circle through which light enters from the outside world. - (a) What is the radius of the circle? - (b) Will you be able to see a fisherman 2.00 m tall standing at the water's edge 4.00 m away? - 26-2.
+As you look up from

+[01] m below the smooth surface, you see a bright circle through which light enters from the outside world.

+- (a) Why is that?

+- (b) What is the radius of the circle?

+- 26-2.
 A rectangular block of clear plastic is sitting on the ground.
-A beam of light traveling horizontally enters one face of the ice at an angle $\theta$ from the normal.
+A beam of light traveling horizontally enters one face of the plastic at an angle θ from the normal.
 The transmitted beam then strikes the front face of the block, as shown in the figure below.
-What is the maximum angle $\theta$ which will result in total internal reflection off of the top surface?
-The index of refraction for the plastic is [02] \\\\\\.
+What is the maximum angle θ which will result in total internal reflection off of the top surface?
+The index of refraction for the plastic is [02] .

 26-3.
 (Paper only.)
 Fermat's Principle of Least Time.
 Fermat realized that if you imagine all possible paths that light rays could take between the source and the destination, the actual path is the one that takes the least amount of time.
 It's kind of like this situation: suppose you are a lifeguard at position A below and must rescue a drowning swimmer at position B?
 What path should you take to get there the quickest?
 Let's prove that the fastest time is given by the path predicted by Snell's Law.
-Consider a light ray traveling from point A to point B, from a lower index of refraction $(n_1)$ to a higher index of refraction $(n_2)$ .
-Find the time it takes for a hypothetical ray to travel from A to B when it enters the $n_2$ medium an arbitrary distance x from the left, in terms of the n's and c.
+Consider a light ray traveling from point A to point B, from a lower index of refraction (n_1) to a higher index of refraction (n_2) .
+Find the time it takes for a hypothetical ray to travel from A to B when it enters the n_2 medium an arbitrary distance x from the left, in terms of the n's and c.
 Then, to find the x that produces the minimum time, take the derivative and set it equal to zero.
 Show that this gives you Snell's Law.